DeboraZandonai/PROFFY/README.md

 ![Badge](/github/logo.png)

-## 💻 Proposta do projeto
+## 💻 Project proposal

-Proffy é uma plataforma de estudos online que consiste em interligar alunos e professores particulares de inúmeras matérias.
-Este projeto resume-se a criação de um MVP incluindo a stack NodeJS, React e ReactNative...
-Utilizando um sistema de CRUD com arquitetura rest api no backend e frontend, web e mobile ([saiba mais](https://nextlevelweek.com/)).
+Proffy is an online study platform that consists of connecting students and private teachers of numerous subjects.
+This project summarizes the creation of an MVP including the NodeJS, React and ReactNative stack ...
+Using a CRUD system with rest api architecture on the backend and frontend, web and mobile ([learn more] (https: // nextlevelweek. with/)).

 ## 🧭 Índice